Unicameral and Bicameral Legislature: Examples, Differences and Similarities

 What is a Bicameral Legislature?

-There are many countries that follow the bicameral system of legislature.
-This reduces the abuse of power and allows discussions to take place in the parliament at different levels and with different perspectives.
-Here are some countries that follow the Bicameral legislature system.
+There are many countries that have a Bicameral system of legislature.
+This reduces the abuse of power and allows discussions to take place in the Parliament at different levels and with different perspectives.
+Here are some countries that follow the Bicameral legislature system:

 1. India